Workshop instructors

 Thomas Steindl

-The creative master carpenter is particularly interested in the natural processing of the enchanting material wood.
+The creative master carpenter is particularly interested in the natural processing of the magical material wood.
 He attends numerous training courses to constantly expand his artistic and technical repertoire.
 In addition to building traditional longbows, he is passionate about woodturning in many variations, preferably with green wood.

 Tom Fidgen